ut-amrl/image-feature-comparison/README.md

 # Image Feature Comparison
-A tool for comparing opencv keypoint and descriptor extractor algorithms ability to track features over a large number similar scene images.
+A tool for comparing opencv keypoint and descriptor extractor algorithms and their ability to track keypoints using brute force matching.

 # Requirements
 - Python3